STARskaters: Paralympic Sport Club status

 In June 2011, STARskaters was invited to apply for status as a US Paralympic Sport Club.

 Sports clubs are community-based sports organizations developed to involve youth and adults with physical and visual disabilities in ongoing sports and physical activity, regardless of skill level.
 They also serve as a pipeline to develop athletes for competition in the Paralympic games held every two years following the Olympic games.

 After a review of the STARskaters program, Sport Club status was granted on July 21 of 2011.
-The first Paralympic Experience event was held at Ice Skate USA at Memorial City Mall on May 12, 2012 with Andy Yohe, Captain of the 2010 Gold Medal US Sled Hockey team participating in a "try Sled Hockey" event and providing instruction and skills and drills for players from Houston and Austin.
+The first Paralympic Experience event was held at Ice Skate USA at Memorial City Mall on May 12, 2012 with Andy Yohe, Captain of the 2010 Gold Medal US Sled Hockey team participated in a "try Sled Hockey" event and provided instruction, skills, and drills for players from Houston and Austin.

 Organization structure

 STARskaters is a 501(c)(3) non profit and 100% volunteer organization.
-There is a board of directors which oversees all of the programs as well as advisory boards for both the Sled Hockey and SkateTherapy programs.
+A board of directors oversees all of the programs as well as advisory boards for both the Sled Hockey and SkateTherapy programs.